DawsonMyers/geo-cli/Readme.md

             ps
                 List running geo-cli db containers.
             init
                 Initialize a running db container with geotabdemo or an empty db with a custom name.
+                  Options:
+                    -y
+                      Accept all prompts.
+            psql [options] [db name]
+                Open a psql session to geotabdemo (default db name) in the running geo-cli db container.
+The username and password used to connect is geotabuser and vircom43, respectively.
+                  Options:
+                    -u
+                      The admin sql user.
+The default value used is "geotabuser" -p
+                      The admin sql password.
+The default value used is "vircom43" bash
+                Open a bash session with the running geo-cli db container.
         Example:
             geo db start 2004
+            geo db start -y 2004
             geo db create 2004
             geo db rm 2004
             geo db rm --all
             geo db ls
+            geo db psql
+            geo db psql -u mySqlUser -p mySqlPassword dbName
 ```

 While running the following results in all help being printed: